-- The Company does not use simplified calculations for the risk modules illustrated above. - The Company does not use undertaking-specific parameters. - Non-Life underwriting risk increased slightly over 2022, mainly due to slightly higher earned premiums projected in the 2022 ORSA exercise compared to the previous year's exercise. - All other risks in the SCR decreased in 2022, mainly due to the impact of run off for most of the business in force.
-Overall, the total SCR at year end 2022 was lower than at year end 2021.
+- The Company does not use simplified calculations for the risk modules illustrated above. - The Company does not use undertaking-specific parameters. - Non-Life underwriting risk increased over 2023, due to the inclusion of premiums for new inwards reinsurance business at year-end 2023. - Operational risk also increased over 2023, due to higher earned premiums in 2022 compared to 2023. - All other risks in the SCR decreased in 2023, mainly due to the impact of run off for most of the business in force.
+Overall, the total SCR at year end 2023 was higher than at year end 2022.